 Two matrices and are similar if there exists an invertible matrix such that

-By the invertible matrix theorem in Section 6.1, an matrix is invertible if and only if its columns form a basis for This means we can speak of the -coordinates of a vector in where is the basis of columns of Recall that
+By conditions 4 and 5 of the invertible matrix theorem in Section 5.1, an matrix is invertible if and only if its columns form a basis for This means we can speak of the -coordinates of a vector in where is the basis of columns of Recall that

 Since is the matrix with columns this says that Multiplying both sides by gives To summarize:

 Let be an invertible matrix with columns and let a basis for Then for any in we have

 This says that changes from the -coordinates to the usual coordinates, and changes from the usual coordinates to the -coordinates.

 Suppose that The above observation gives us another way of computing for a vector in Recall that so that multiplying by means first multiplying by then by then by See this example in Section 3.4.